Three-section staff: History and use

 While some martial artists have held that the three-section staff was used on the battlefield to entangle horses' legs or to strike around shields, the complexity of the weapon and the length, difficulty of use, lack of sharp tips or edges and other advantages of such traditional battlefield weapons as spears, polearms (such as the yan yue dao), swords and so forth meant that the triple staff was more likely restricted to personal self-defense.

 One significant weakness of chained weapons in general is a lack of control.
 At long and intermediate ranges, the strike of one ends not upon impact but on recoil; even the greatest martial arts masters must use valuable time regaining control of their weapon.
 Due to the length of the staff sections relative to the length of joining chains, the weapon suffers less from a lack of control than other more flexible chain weapons.
 In short range mode there are no control issues because the end sections are firmly in hand, and the middle section is unable to move independently.
 Training with the three-section staff is particularly difficult because it is a multi-mode complex weapon, and is not recommended for beginners.
 Foam covered versions are now sold to aid in training, but the blows received from the ends on recoil are a relatively rare risk.
 Instead, the greater danger is the painful impact of the chains or metal parts of the staff that the chains are anchored to upon the hands of the user.
 This occurs when the staff is improperly used in short range mode and the relative positions of staff sections are rapidly changed, serving as a strong deterrent to casual users.
 However, motivated self teachers will find the three-section staff and other flexible weapons to be the easiest to learn effectively.
 This is because flexible weapons provide instant feedback to the user.
 When used improperly, flexible weapons will either impact upon targets other than those desired, put the user off balance, injure the user, or otherwise be obviously out of control.

 To experience the versatility of both single-staff and three-section staff, some manufactures have created a combination weapon made out of metal.
 The three sections, linked by chains as customary for this type of weapon, screw together to form one single staff.
 The transition to full staff to sectioned staff can be done in mid-combat with a few twists.
 Against an opponent, the transition is often masked, adding an element of surprise to the following attacks.

-The ends of three-section staffs sometimes break, but can be replaced with pieces of similar weight and thickness to the other parts.
+The ends of three-section staves sometimes break, but can be replaced with pieces of similar weight and thickness to the other parts.